-River water quality in the County of Ventura is generally good, with the overall Index showing A to C grades at the mass emission stations during 2019/20 in both wet and dry weather.
-Mass emission stations are located in the lower reaches of the three major Ventura County watersheds: Calleguas Creek (ME-CC), Ventura River (ME-VR2), and Santa Clara River (ME-SCR).
+Water quality at the mass emission Stations in Ventura County is generally good but does fluctuate from year to year, usually associated with changes in salts and bacteria in dry weather, and salts and metals in wet weather.
+Mass emission stations are located in the lower reaches of the three major Ventura County watersheds: Calleguas Creek (ME-CC), Ventura River (ME-VR), and Santa Clara River (ME-SCR).
 Mass Emission drainage areas are large and include multiple sources of discharge, including natural sources, wastewater treatment plants, municipal and agricultural sources, and groundwater discharges.

 Figure 1.
 WQI Rating System

 Index values are calculated annually for the six variable groups for each watershed, and separately for dry and wet weather events.
 The latter is important because water quality and pollutants of concern are often different during dry and wet weather, as our Mediterranean climate produces little rain between May and September.
 The sub-indices are then averaged to produce an overall River Water Quality Index for dry and wet weather events.
 Multiple indices can also be averaged to obtain an Index for all watersheds combined, or for dry and wet weather combined.